John Wick (game designer): 7th Sea

 7th Sea (1998), the second RPG published by AEG, was designed by John and Jennifer Wick, and Kevin Wilson.
 7th Sea is AEG's swashbuckling setting.
 Initially proposed by Wick and his wife Jennifer, the game was intended to be self-contained, but quickly evolved into a much larger project.
 Telling the story of the world of Théah, a fantasy amalgam of Restoration Age Europe, 7th Sea included pirates, musketeers, explorers and magic.

 Wick wrote and developed much of the project, including the 7th Sea Players Guide, Game Masters Guide, Avalon Sourcebook, GM screen, and Knights of the Rose and Cross sourcebook.
 He left AEG after his work on the Avalon Sourcebook was finished.

 On November 3, 2015, AEG announced that it had sold the rights to the 7th Sea property back to Wick, and entered a partnership with him to publish certain licensed games using the property.

 On April 2, 2019, Chaosium announced on their official blog their acquisition of the rights to the 7th Sea product line from John Wick.

 Orkworld

-After leaving AEG, he acquired a position at Totally Games, helping develop an Xbox launch title.
-He also wrote, designed, and developed Orkworld, a reverse-fantasy game where orks are the heroes and the "monsters" are humans, dwarves, and elves.
-The game was released the same year as Dungeons and Dragons 3rd Edition and garnered an Origins Award nomination for Best Game Fiction.
+Wick wrote, designed, and developed Orkworld, a reverse-fantasy game where orks are the heroes and the "monsters" are humans, dwarves, and elves.
+The game was released the same year as Dungeons & Dragons third edition and was nominated for the Origins Award for the Best Game Fiction.
 The game was illustrated by Thomas Denmark.